-Have you ever considered a kayaking outing to Sidney Spit in British Columbia’s southern Gulf Islands?
-I don’t know why it took me over 20 years to visit the spit in Gulf Islands National Park Preserve.
+Have you ever considered a kayaking trip to Sidney Spit in British Columbia’s southern Gulf Islands?
+I don’t know why it took me over 20 years to visit Sidney Spit in Gulf Islands National Park Preserve.
 It’s not as though I didn’t know it existed.
 But somehow with all our trips to Vancouver Island over the years, John and I have never taken the time to explore this strip of land.

-The spit is easily accessible via sea kayak or seasonal ferry from the town of Sidney, only a 10 minute drive away from the Swartz Bay ferry terminal, the one that connects Vancouver Island to Vancouver.
+Sidney Spit is easily accessible via sea kayak or seasonal ferry from the town of Sidney, only a 10-minute drive away from the Swartz Bay ferry terminal, the one that connects Vancouver Island to Vancouver.
 It’s also a perfect day’s outing from Victoria or from the nearby Butchart Gardens.

-Read: 8 of the Best Things to do in Sidney, British Columbia
+Recommended reading: 8 Best Things to do in Sidney, British Columbia

 Rent kayaks in Sidney